ArneshBanerjee/ArneshBanerjee/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white&size=small)

 ## 🚀 Ongoing Research
+1. **Ongoing**
+   - Reinforcement Learning Research Intern at New Jersey Institute of Technology under guidance of Prof. Arnob Ghosh, Department of Electrical and Computer Engineering, NJIT.
-1. **Reoccurance of Breast Cancer**
+2. **Reoccurance of Breast Cancer**
-   - Using Machine Learning to Predict the reoccurance of Breast Cancer under the guidance of Prof. Aprita Talukdar, HITK.
+   - Using Machine Learning to Predict the reoccurance of Breast Cancer under the guidance of Prof. Aprita Talukdar, Department of Data Science, HITK.

 ## 🚀 Projects